Comparative Research Analysis Example Syntax¶

 In the above table, we see that there has been an increase across cohorts in: the proportion of individuals from non-manual backgrounds, the average level of BMI, the prevalence of diagnosed depression, and the number of individuals with degree level education.
 There are also differences in the level of missingness by cohort.
 We will come back to this in a later section.

-has many other options to format and change the table, including using different summary statistics.
-See the help file (help table1_mc
+table1_mc has many other options to format and change the table, including using different summary statistics.
+See the help file (help table1_mc) for more information.

 Descriptive tables are helpful, but limited compared with visualisations in helping readers understand the dataset.
 Well designed plots can convey a lot of information concisely and can enable readers to make comparisons across multiple data in an efficient way, for instance examining the change in the distribution of a variable over time.
 Below we create kernel density plots of BMI by cohort.